oddbird/greenmud/greenmud.md

 ------

 <!-- meta
-description: 'Epigraph: I Sat Belonely, by John Lennon.'
+description: 'Epigraph: "I Sat Belonely" by John Lennon.'
 -->

-> 	I sat belonely down a tree,
+> I sat belonely down a tree, 		<br />
-	humbled fat and small.
+humbled fat and small.   					<br />
-	A little lady sing to me
+A little lady sing to me 					<br />
 I couldn't see at all.

-> 	— John Lennon, “I Sat Belonely”
+> <cite>— John Lennon, “I Sat Belonely”</cite>

 ------